nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 }
 ```

-The system call changes the process state to `PROC_EXITED`, and call `yield` to give up the CPU to other processes.
+The system call changes the process state to `PROC_EXITED`, and calls `yield` to give up the CPU to other processes.
 The scheduler will only execute processes in `PROC_RUNNABLE` state, so it will never return to this process.
 However, `PANIC` macro is added to cause a panic in case it does return.

 > [!TIP]
 >